 - Rugged construction that guarantees durability

-- Doesn’t cover some essential systems like transmission
+- It doesn’t cover some essential systems like transmission

-- No built-in battery, therefore scanner can’t work unless plugged to a car or PC
+- No built-in battery; therefore, the scanner can’t work unless plugged into a car or PC

-- Downloading and installing updates is a long and hard process
+- Downloading and installing updates is a long and challenging process

 The Bottom Line

-Overall, the Autel MaxiCheck Pro offers a decent access to DTCs (with the exception of transmission codes) and a more than impressive range of service and advanced functions.
+Overall, the Autel MaxiCheck Pro offers decent access to DTCs (except for transmission codes) and more than an impressive range of service and advanced functions.